swharden/SWHarden.com/content/blog/2023-07-29-ai-chat-locally-with-python.md

    Monday Tuesday Wednesday Thursday Friday Saturday Sunday
 ```

-## AI Responses About Content in Local Documents
+## Answering Questions about Local Documents

 The quickstart above produces AI-generated responses to prompts using the downloaded large language model, but content of the responses is limited to what information the model was trained with.
 What if we want to give our language model custom information then have it be able to answer questions about it? **This section explores how to have the AI "read" local documents** so it can answer questions about their content using AI chat.